Skiffle: Origins in the United States

-The origins of skiffle are obscure but generally thought to lie in African-American musical culture in the early 20th century.
 Skiffle is often said to have developed from New Orleans jazz, but this claim has been disputed.
 Improvised jug bands playing blues and jazz were common across the American South in the early decades of the 20th century.
 They used instruments such as the washboard, jugs, washtub bass, cigar-box fiddle, musical saw and comb-and-paper kazoos, as well as more conventional instruments, such as acoustic guitar and banjo.

 The origin of the English word skiffle is unknown.
 However, in the dialect of the west of England to make a skiffle, meaning to make a mess of any business, is attested from 1873.
 In early 20th century America the term skiffle was one of many slang phrases for a rent party, a social event with a small charge designed to pay rent on a house.
 It was first recorded in Chicago in the 1920s and may have been brought there as part of the African-American migration to northern industrial cities.

 The first use of the term on record was in 1925 in the name of Jimmy O'Bryant and his Chicago Skifflers.
 Most often it was used to describe country blues music records, which included the compositions "Hometown Skiffle" (1929) and "Skiffle Blues" (1946) by Dan Burley & his Skiffle Boys.
 It was used by Ma Rainey (1886–1939) to describe her repertoire to rural audiences.
 The term skiffle disappeared from American music in the 1940s.